claucia/web-app-template/README.md

 This is a web app template with [Parcel.js](https://parceljs.org/) suitable for most of my vanilla JavaScript projects.

+## Cloning the repository for starting a new project

+The steps below describe how to clone this repository for starting a new project, keeping the history.

+1. On GitHub, create a repository.
+To illustrate, let's call it `my-new-web-app`
+1. Open Terminal.
+1. Create a folder for the project, matching the repository name: `md my-new-web-app`.
+1. Enter the newly created folder: `cd my-new-web-app`.
+1. Clone the template repository into the newly created folder: `git clone https://github.com/claucia/web-app-template.git .` (don't forget the `.` at the end, as it indicates the current folder).
+1. Change the remote URL in the local repository: `git remote set-url origin https://github.com/claucia/my-new-web-app.git`.
+1. Push the files to the remote repository: `git push`.
+1. In GitHub, check if the files have been corretly pushed to the repository.
+1. You are ready to start the development (and remember to commit frequently).

 ## Running the app for development

 1. Run `npm install` to download the dependencies.
 The `node_modules` folder will be created.